lirancr/prisma-rays/README.md

 Option | Values | description
 --- | --- | ---
-log | None | Run command with verbose logging. conf | File path | path to your plensconfig file. help | None | prints the help chapter on the specific command.
+log | None | Run command with verbose logging. conf | File path | path to your lensconfig file. help | None | prints the help chapter on the specific command.

 ### Commands